vagmi/projectmd/README.md

 The sync command will:
 - Create new GitHub issues for tasks marked `[new]`
 - Update existing issues for tasks marked `[#123]`
-- Update task files with issue IDs after creation
+- Update task files with issue IDs and timestamps after creation
+- **Smart sync optimization**: Only syncs tasks that have been modified since the last sync, saving GitHub API calls

+**Performance Optimization:**
+ProjectMD automatically tracks when tasks are synced using `updated_at` timestamps.
+On subsequent syncs, only files that have been modified are synced to GitHub, dramatically reducing API calls and sync time.
+Files that haven't changed are shown as "Skipped" in the summary.

 #### `status` - Show task status